fairlearn/fairlearn/README.md

 git clone git@github.com:fairlearn/fairlearn.git
 ```

-To verify that it works run
+To verify that the cloned repository works (the pip package does not include the tests), run

 ```python
 pip install -r requirements.txt